 Cable grew by a more modest 2% in the year to June 2022 and is now declining in 18 countries.
 It remains the leading fixed broadband technology in eight OECD countries, and is dominant in North and South America, with subscriptions in the United States, Colombia and Costa Rica accounting for 63%, 59% and 56% of total, respectively (although in Chile fibre has overtaken cable).
 In Europe, it remains popular in Belgium, Hungary and the Netherlands, with 53%, 45% and 44%, respectively.

 DSL subscriptions fell by 8.5% over the same period, with several OECD countries showing sharp declines.
 While it remains the main broadband technology in several countries, some saw sharp declines in subscriptions, notably Norway (-64%), Chile (-49%), Sweden (-41%).

 Overall, fixed broadband subscriptions in OECD countries totalled 476 million in June 2022, up from 463 million a year earlier, with an average of 34.7 subscriptions per 100 inhabitants.
 Mobile broadband subscriptions totalled 1.76 billion in June 2022, up from 1.66 billion a year earlier, with an average of 128 subscriptions per 100 inhabitants.

 Download broadband data, charts and penetration maps by country at https://oe.cd/broadband.

 For further information, or to discuss these trends further, journalists can contact Verena Weber (verena.weber @ oecd.org), Head of the OECD’s Communication Infrastructures and Services Policy Unit, by email or on +33 6 63 38 89 27.

-Working with over 100 countries, the OECD is a global policy forum that promotes policies to improve the economic and social well-being of people around the world.
+Working with over 100 countries, the OECD is a global policy forum that promotes policies to preserve individual liberty and improve the economic and social well-being of people around the world.